 The Oosterscheldekering (Eastern Scheldt storm surge barrier) is a prime example of Dutch flood control management.
 This 9 kilometers long dam is part of the Dutch Delta Works and houses several wind farms that generate renewable energy.
-This spring, after a decade-long preparation, the wind farms are being renovated, to which Brownline has contributed with surveys at 4 drills.
+This spring, after a decade-long preparation, the wind farms are being renovated.
+Brownline contributed by surveying 4 drills in August 2020.

 The Neeltje Jans – Vluchtheuvel wind farm currently consists of four wind turbines, each with a hub height of 78 meters and a tip height of 123 meters.
 All four will be replaced by new turbines that will have a maximum hub height of 140 meters and maximum tip height of 215 meters.
 Together with the other wind farms in this area, a total of 32 wind turbines will provide electricity for over 140.000 households by the end of 2027.
 These wind farms will be an important contribution to the Dutch climate goals.
 After the renovation, they are expected to operate during the coming 20 to 30 years.